Boundaries of Hong Kong: History

+Since the late 1940s, there has been a refugee wave from mainland China due to the instability inland, and the British authorities in Hong Kong were forced to make a decision regarding the border to prevent an influx of refugees from overwhelming the already-crowded city.
+In April 1949, the British decided to close the border and end the free movement that existed prior.
+By 1952, the Chinese authorities had done the same, and the border officially became closed and required permits to cross through.

 In 1984, the governments of the United Kingdom and the People's Republic of China (PRC) concluded the Sino-British Joint Declaration on the Question of Hong Kong, under which the sovereignty of the leased territories, together with Hong Kong Island and Kowloon (south of Boundary Street) ceded under the Convention of Peking (1860), was transferred to the PRC on 1 July 1997, maintaining the current land boundary primarily running across the Sham Chun River, however the Hong Kong Basic Law modified and extended the size of Hong Kong's maritime boundary with mainland China in 1997.

 Historical maps

 Immigration control points

-As of 2021, 8 out of Hong Kong's 15 points of entry/border crossings controlled by the Immigration Department are located on or cross the land border fence.
-Entry and exit immigration clearance into Hong Kong by sea can be cleared at 4 Ferry terminals:, and the other 3 out of 15 immigration clearance points in Hong Kong are located at 2 railway stations and one at the Hong Kong International Airport.
+As of 2024, 8 out of Hong Kong's 13 points of entry or border crossings controlled by the Immigration Department are located on or cross the land border fence.
+Entry and exit immigration clearance into Hong Kong by sea can be cleared at 3 ferry terminals:, and the other 2 out of 13 immigration clearance points in Hong Kong are located in the Hong Kong West Kowloon railway station and at the Hong Kong International Airport.